gchp/iota/README.md

 Clone the project and run `cargo build`.

 Then to start the editor run `./target/rdit /path/to/file.txt`.
+Or simply `./target/rdit` to open an empty buffer.

 You can move the cursor around with the arrow keys.

 To save, press `Ctrl-s`.
 To exit, press `Ctrl-q`, followed by `Ctrl-c`.

-## TODO list

-- [ ] Creating new files